 One of those habits that I’ve adapted for my own is what Ms. Guiliano calls “Magical Breakfast Cream”.
 I can’t vouch for its magical properties, but I know that I like it, at least how I tweaked it.

+I’ve made some significant changes to her recipe.
 Her recipe calls for shredded wheat cereal instead of oats, flax seed oil instead of meal, and orange instead of lime, as well as the addition of ground nuts.
 My tweaks are thanks to what I normally stock in my pantry.
-(If you have very tart yogurt, you might want to omit the lime or try the orange instead.)

 - In a small bowl, layer the ingredients in the order listed.
 Stir or not, depending on how you like it.